My blog is the main reason I managed to break into the marketing industry and today I’m here to help you do the same.

 Keep it professional

 As a general rule of thumb, I’d use common sense.
-If you’re trying to showcase your amazing writing style, littering your posts with f-bombs might not present you in the best light; just as you wouldn’t swear in a job interview.
-It may have worked for Martine McCutcheon in Love Actually but for the most part, it’s not likely to do you any favours.
-Making a habit of arguing with people on social media is another one: sure, things can get a bit heated when people start talking fake followers or Brexit but if you’re fighting on social media, it might give the impression that you’re difficult to get along with in an office environment too.
+If you’re trying to showcase your amazing writing style, blog posts littered with grammatical errors might not present you in the best light.
+Making a habit of arguing with people on social media is another one: sure, things can get a bit heated when people start talking fake followers or Brexit but keep in mind that everything you share can (and probably will) be found.

 Show off your personality

 Now that I’ve got the boring cautious bit out of the way, I want to make one thing super clear.
 Keeping your blog looking more professional doesn’t mean that it has to be completely devoid of character – nobody will want to read that and you’ll get bored of writing it pretty quickly.
-Instead, showing off who you are will give your potential employers an impression of what you’re like and whether you’ll fit into the culture, something that’s becoming more and more important for recruiters I’ve spoken to in the past.
+Instead, showing off who you are and your interests will give your potential employers an impression of whether you’ll fit into the company culture, as well as gain you a more engaged readership.

-If your blog relates to the industry you’re trying to break into, congratulations because you’ve hit the real sweet spot!
-I started writing about travel because I’m well and truly obsessed with exploring new places and sharing the best deals, rather than being motivated by the idea of finding a job.
+If it shows the passion for the industry you’re interviewing in, even better!
+I started writing about travel because I’m well and truly obsessed with exploring new places, rather than being motivated by the idea of finding a job.
 But when I saw a marketing position come up within the travel industry, I realised that I had something to help me prove a genuine knowledge and passion for the subject that might help me to stand out from the crowd.
 And so far, I think it’s worked and hopefully it will continue to do!

 I hope this post has been reasonably helpful to anybody looking for advice on how they can use blogging to grab their dream job, whether it’s taking that first leap into work or changing field to something you’re way more interested in.
 If there’s anything I haven’t covered or if you’ve got any questions, give me a nudge in the comments and I’ll make sure to get them answered ASAP!